Powerful number: Mathematical properties

 It is a conjecture of Erdős, Mollin, and Walsh that there are no three consecutive powerful numbers.
 If a triplet of consecutive powerful numbers exists, then its smallest term must be congruent to 7, 27, or 35 modulo 36.

+If the abc conjecture is true, there are only a finite number of sets of three consecutive powerful numbers.

 Sums and differences of powerful numbers

 Any odd number is a difference of two consecutive squares: (k + 1)2 = k2 + 2k + 1, so (k + 1)2 − k2 = 2k + 1.
 Similarly, any multiple of four is a difference of the squares of two numbers that differ by two: (k + 2)2 − k2 = 4k + 4.
 However, a singly even number, that is, a number divisible by two but not by four, cannot be expressed as a difference of squares.
 This motivates the question of determining which singly even numbers can be expressed as differences of powerful numbers.
 Golomb exhibited some representations of this type: